Skip to main content

 Mission

-The PI-CASC mission delivers science that helps fish, wildlife, water, land, and people adapt to a changing climate.
-The Manager Climate Corps (MCC) program is a practitioner-driven graduate research program that accomplishes this mission through the process of knowledge co-production.
-Through this collaborative process we work to increasingly “get to know our neighbors” and unite natural and cultural resource managers with researchers as co-leads in every stage of the research pathway, from the development of the research question, to the methods and analysis, and ultimate utilization of research output.
-Hosted by the University of Hawaiʻi at Hilo, the MCC builds adaptive capacity locally by identifying existing professional networks and expanding them through manager-driven research projects and collaborative forums.
+The PI-CASC mission is to deliver science that helps fish, wildlife, water, land, and people adapt to a changing climate.
+The Manager Climate Corps (MCC) program is a practitioner-driven graduate research program that accomplishes this mission through the process of knowledge co-production (collaborative research).
+Through this collaborative process we work to increasingly “get to know our neighbors” by uniting natural and cultural resource stewards with researchers as co-leads in every stage of the research pathway; from the development of the research question, to the methods and analysis, and ultimately the utilization of research output.
+Through two years of project support, graduate students develop collaborative leadership skills within each research team.
+In its 5th cohort of graduate students and hosted by the University of Hawaiʻi at Hilo, the MCC builds adaptive capacity locally by identifying long-term professional networks and expanding them through manager-driven research projects.

-For more details of the MCC program and process, please check out our
+For more details of the MCC program, please check out our:

 MCC FOUNDATIONAL ELEMENTS

-Employing the process of knowledge co-production (community-driven research)
+• Employing the process of knowledge co-production (manager-driven research)

 Goal & Objectives